robcasloz/rise/README.md

 Example:

 	def: InstRW<[SKLWriteResGroup10], (instregex "ADD(16|32|64)ri")>;

-Maps all instructions matching the regex "ADD(16|32|64)ri" to the resource group SKLWriteResGroup10.
+Maps all instructions matching the regular expression "ADD(16|32|64)ri" to the resource group SKLWriteResGroup10.

 ### Using TableGen
 The second is that LLVM's tablegen command can output information about all isntructions defined for the x86 architecture.
 Part of this information is  a list of resource groups, which define what particular resource groups that instruction is part of.
 The reason for it being a list is that depending on what x86-architecture the code is being compiled for, different resource groups are used(for example, there is a difference between AMD and Intel architectures).
 Example:
 ADD16ri defines:

 	list<SchedReadWrite> SchedRW = [WriteALU];

 Where WriteALU is a resource group defined in "X86SchedSkylakeClient.td".